hmhamad/FIRE/README.md

   ```bash
   pip install -r rebel_requirements.txt
   ```
-   you might face a bug when loading the REBEL model to evaluate on test set due to versioning conflicts.
+   You might face a bug when loading the REBEL model to evaluate on test set due to versioning conflicts.
 See this issue https://github.com/Babelscape/rebel/issues/55.
 The quick fix proposed from the author is to comment out the line in the pytorch_lighting source code: File "python3.8/site-packages/pytorch_lightning/core/saving.py", line 157, in load_from_checkpoint checkpoint[cls.CHECKPOINT_HYPER_PARAMS_KEY].update(kwargs)
 ## Reproducing Results

 You can reproduce the results from our paper by running the the `main.py` file with the preset model configuration.
 A logging directory is then created under the `log` directory.
 Once training for all iterations is finished, the results are logged in a `mean_std_f1.csv` file.